hyperledger/indy-hipe/text/rich-schema-context/README.md

 ## Summary
 [summary]: #summary

-Every rich schema object has an associated `context`.
+Every rich schema object has an associated `@context`.
 Contexts are JSON objects.
 They are the standard mechanism for defining shared semantic meaning among rich schema objects.

 ## Motivation
 [motivation]: #motivation

-`context` is JSON-LD’s namespacing mechanism.
+`@context` is JSON-LD’s namespacing mechanism.
 Contexts allow schemas, mappings, presentations, etc. to use a common vocabulary when referring to common attributes, i.e. they provide an explicit shared semantic meaning.